DubbieHQ/dubbie/README.md

 Tone.js connects individual audio URLs and serves as the main timer.
 See `useAudioTrack.ts` for implementation details.

-## Roadmap
+## Known limits

-- Fix known bugs
+- client bugs
-  - Regenerating segment and moving segments sometimes crashes the Next.js app
+  - Regenerating segment and moving segments sometimes crashes the Next.js app.
+Unclear why.
+But there's some sorts of race condition happening.
+- backend scale
+  - currently there's only one instance of the backend.
+There are no limits/queues either.
+So it's almost guarantee'd that if many people uses it at once, it'll crash.
+I don't have too much experience with this, so if you wanna help that'd be very much appreciated :)